On Quasiconvexity and Relative Hyperbolic Structures: Proofs of the Main Results

 \subsection{Proof of Corollary~\ref{cor:coh}}

-Suppose that each $P \in \mc P$ is coherent, and let $Q$ be a finitely generated subgroup of $G$.
-By hypothesis, $Q$ is quasiconvex in $(G, \mc P)$, and therefore hyperbolic relative to a finite collection $\mc K$ of parabolic subgroups of $G$~\cite{HK08}.
-It follows that each $K \in \mc K$ is finitely generated~\cite[Proposition 2.29]{Os06}, and by coherence of the maximal parabolic subgroups of $G$, each $K \in \mc K$ is finitely presented.
-By~\cite[Corollary 2.41]{Os06}, $Q$ is finitely presented.

 Suppose that each maximal parabolic subgroup of $G$ is a locally quasiconvex hyperbolic group.
-Since each $P\in \mc P$ is hyperbolic, the group $G$ is hyperbolic~\cite[Corollary 2.41]{Os06}.
-Let $Q$ be a finitely generated subgroup of $G$.
-As before, local quasiconvexity of $(G, \mc P)$ implies that every maximal parabolic subgroup of $Q$ in $(G, \mc P)$ is finitely generated.
-Therefore every maximal parabolic subgroup of $Q$ in $(G, \mc P)$ is quasiconvex in a maximal parabolic subgroup of $G$, and hence quasiconvex in $G$.
+Since each $H\in \mc H$ is hyperbolic, the group $G$ is hyperbolic~\cite[Corollary 2.41]{Os06}.
+Let $Q<G$ be finitely generated.
+By hypothesis, $Q$ is quasiconvex in $(G, \mc H)$, and therefore, by Theorem~\ref{thm:qc-rh}, hyperbolic relative to a finite collection $\mc L$ of parabolic subgroups of $G$.
+Each $L \in \mc L$ is finitely generated by~\cite[Proposition 2.29]{Os06}.
+By local quasiconvexity of the maximal parabolic subgroups of $G$, each $L \in \mc L$ is quasiconvex in a maximal parabolic subgroup of $G$, and hence quasiconvex in $G$.
 By Theorem~\ref{thm:main}, $Q$ is quasiconvex in $G$.